SkyworkAI/Skywork-R1V/README.md

 ```
 @misc{peng2025skyworkr1vpioneeringmultimodal,
       title={Skywork R1V: Pioneering Multimodal Reasoning with Chain-of-Thought},
-      author={Yi Peng and Chris and Xiaokun Wang and Yichen Wei and Jiangbo Pei and Weijie Qiu and Ai Jian and Yunzhuo Hao and Jiachun Pan and Tianyidan Xie and Li Ge and Rongxian Zhuang and Xuchen Song and Yang Liu and Yahui Zhou},
+      author={Yi Peng and Peiyu Wang and Xiaokun Wang and Yichen Wei and Jiangbo Pei and Weijie Qiu and Ai Jian and Yunzhuo Hao and Jiachun Pan and Tianyidan Xie and Li Ge and Rongxian Zhuang and Xuchen Song and Yang Liu and Yahui Zhou},
       year={2025},
       eprint={2504.05599},
       archivePrefix={arXiv},